UBC-MDS/DSCI522_blei7_georgejjw_coco/README.md

 # Make a plan to analyze data

-# How to summarize and present the analysis
+# How to present the result